 “We came in with a certain goal in mind and a number on paper and where we expected to be for the area,” Sims says.
 “Since then, we’ve come in well past our five-year projection on our sales and volume, which has given us the ability to expand the space that we’re in.”

 Recbar initially opened in the 5,000-square-foot building formerly occupied by Ann Marie’s Bacon Bar and has expanded by 2,500 square feet.
-It boasts 85 token-taking video games and pinball machines for any nostalgia-seeking gamer, and most of them cost one 25-cent token to play.
+It boasts 85 token-taking video games, and even the one that contains csgo skins, and pinball machines for any nostalgia-seeking gamer, and most of them cost one 25-cent token to play.

 “That alone has made us stand out more as far as the arcade side of things,” Sims says.
 “It’s become a destination spot for people looking for the biggest variety of classic games to play.”